 We include a short filmed statement from U.S. Congress Representative Pramila Jayapal, who is a staunch advocate for policies benefiting women.

 September 13, Paula England of NYU will answer the question “Is the Gender Revolution Stalled?” by examining trends in women’s status in recent decades.
 She is an eminent sociologist who has spent a lifetime examining women’s issues, especially the wage gap.

 October 11, Karen Dove, Executive Director of ANEW in Seattle, will speak on women’s access to well-paying jobs in the building trades.
 ANEW provides quality training, including apprenticeships, and employment services to women and people from underserved communities in Washington.

 November 15, Kelly Jones of American University, will speak on her research on the economic consequences for women of restricted access to reproductive services.
 Professor Jones is an applied microeconomist whose research examines the effects of various economic policies on gender equality and women’s economic wellbeing.

-On December 13, State Senator Claire Wilson will speak on child care policies in Washington state.
+December 13, State Senator Claire Wilson will speak on child-care policies in Washington state.
 Her expertise on the topic comes from 25 years working as an early childhood education administrator and as a legislator working to develop new policies to improve childcare access.
 She will be joined by Sarah Brady, the policy and advocacy manager for Child Care Resources of King County.